 Visualisation is a wonderful thing.
 It’s something we can do to relieve our mind of stress.
-It’s also the first step to success.
+It’s also the first step to success, in my opinion.
+Let me explain.

-Well what if you told yourself that you could do that thing you’ve always wanted to do, or that you will succeed and you should do that thing you’re always telling yourself to do.
+Well, what if you told yourself that you could do that thing you’ve always wanted to do, and you will succeed, and you should do that thing you’re always telling yourself to do.
+It’s easier than it sounds I know.
+But really all it takes is a little practice.

-Imagine all that time you’ve spent saying negative things to yourself in your mind, well what if you channelled that into believing you were good enough to do what you wanted to do.
+Imagine all that time you’ve wasted saying negative things to yourself in your mind.
+Now think about what would have happened if you’d been positive about yourself instead.
+What if you channelled that energy into believing that you were good enough to do what you wanted to do instead.
+I wonder how long it would take you to start seeing results.

-Every day I use visualisation to imagine a successful business.
+Every day I use visualisation to imagine the successful business I picture.
 Before I fall asleep I think about how I want my life to be.
 I think about what I want to achieve and I imagine it happening.

-Over the years the type of business I have wanted has changed.
+Over the years the type of business I have wanted has changed I’ll admit.
 But that dream of one day owning my own business has never left me.

-It took me years to realise the time I was spending loathing myself I could of been imagining my future instead.
+It took me years to realise the time I was spending loathing myself, could have been spent using visualisation for my future instead.

 Will everything you’ve ever wanted magically happen?
 No, of course not.
-However you will begin to realise that as Rumi said, walk and the path will appear before you.
+This isn’t magic after all.
+However, you will begin to realise that as Rumi said:

 “As you start to walk on the way, the way appears.”